map3468/Website-Redesign-CTEC-3350/README.md

 Current perceptions may reflect a sense of disorganization and chaos on the website.
 Users most likely find it challenging to navigate and may experience frustration due to the current setup.

+### Importance of the Project

+Users should care about this project because it addresses the existing challenges on the website.
+The redesign aims to alleviate issues related to disorganization, making it easier for users to find information, engage with content, and contribute to the organization's mission.